A 9-Step Guide to Renewing Your Maryland CNA License

 Step 9: Apply for CNA jobs, once your license is renewed

-- Once you have renewed your Maryland CNA license, you may apply for CNA jobs near you.
+- Once you have renewed your Maryland CNA license, CLICK HERE to find and apply to CNA jobs near you.

-- If you moving to Maryland from out of state, check out our 7-step guide on how to transfer your CNA license to Maryland.
+- If you are an out-of-state CNA and moving to Maryland from out of state, follow these simple steps on how to transfer your CNA license to Maryland.

 You may email the Maryland Board of Nursing directly with any questions about your Maryland CNA license renewal here: email@example.com